m-kus/zk-benchmark/README.md

 ## ZK Backends

-We selected eight representative files [how did we select them?] and choose to present their corresponding statistics.
+We selected eight representative files and choose to present their corresponding statistics.

 Measurements taken on a **AMD EPYC 9354 32-Core CPU (64 threads)**, with **4x NVIDIA GeForce RTX 4090 24GB GPU's** and **248GB RAM**.